Induaditya3/scan-conversion_ocaml/ray_tracer/README.md

 - $\vec{R_i}$ is reflected vector of  ith light
 - $\vec{N}$ is the normal vector at a point
 - $\vec{V}$ is the view vector at a point

+### casting shadows at a point

+Shadow is obstruction of light by one or more objects at point.

+What this means for us is that we need check if particular light, like point source or directional light, ray intersects any other object in the scene before reaching the point for which are calculating illumination due to that light.
+If that intersection happens, then we do not include that light's intensity in calulation of of total intensity, otherwise we do.

 ## rendering